icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [@tethys/store](https://github.com/worktile/store) - A mini, yet powerful state management library for Angular.
 * [angular-redux](https://github.com/reduxjs/angular-redux) - Unofficial Angular bindings for [Redux](https://redux.js.org/).
 * [ng](https://github.com/bitfiber/ng) - An Angular-specific extension of [@bitfiber/rx](https://github.com/bitfiber/rx) built on top of RxJS, designed to manage reactive state, asynchronous workflows, and events in Angular applications.
 It provides a structured approach to handling complex data flows using emitters, states, groups, and stores, allowing seamless integration of various reactive sources like emitters, states, and observables.
+* [ngx-crud](https://github.com/henryruhs/ngx-crud) - CRUD services in Angular with effortless aborting, caching and observing.
+* [ngx-simple-state-manager](https://github.com/notnikola1/ngx-simple-state-manager) - Component-bound simple to handle state managment that is accessible application wide with type support and an observer to handle any reactive state changes if and when needed.

 #### Storage